ManifestoOperator playbook

 The LineNow Manifesto: Stop Buying Like It's 2005

-The way most small businesses still order from suppliers is the largest unfixed productivity loss in the small business economy.
-We're here to fix it.
+The way most small businesses still order from suppliers is one of the biggest under-instrumented productivity losses in the small business economy.
 A manifesto for SMB operators tired of running procurement on a spreadsheet.

 A manifesto for small business operators

-The way most small businesses still order from their suppliers is the largest unfixed productivity loss in the small business economy.
-It is bigger than payroll friction.
-It is bigger than bookkeeping.
-It is bigger than scheduling.
-And it is invisible — because the operator absorbed the loss themselves, one Tuesday night at a time, until they stopped noticing they were doing it.
+The way most small businesses still order from their suppliers is one of the biggest under-instrumented productivity losses in the small business economy.
+It is invisible because the operator absorbs the loss themselves, one Tuesday night at a time, until they stop noticing they are doing it.

 We started LineNow because we got tired of watching it happen.